Learn about Medicare Part D

 How the Inflation Reduction Act (IRA) affects Part D coverage

 The federal Inflation Reduction Act includes support for people with Medicare coverage.
-Benefits include:
+Changes include:

 - Insulin available at $35/month per covered prescription

-- Access to vaccines covered by Part D and recommended by the Advisory Committee on Immunization practices (ACIP) without cost-share
+- Access to vaccines covered by Part D and recommended by the Advisory Committee on Immunization practices (ACIP) without cost-sharing

 Learn more about Medicare Part D and the Inflation Reduction Act